changkun/gp/projects/MarlQ/src/worklog.md

     - Should not cause the soft object geometry to intersect excessively

-# Adding the lost volume back to the soft object
+# Step 2: Adding the lost volume back to the soft object

-Idea: Sum up the volume (maybe distance of faces/vertices moved is enough for an approximation) lost during the first operation.
+## First implementation
-Mark all vertices which were moved during the first operation.
+Sum up all distances that all vertices moved during the first step.
-Then, visit all neighboring vertices of the marked vertices, ignoring vertices which are marked, and add a certain amount of volume (based on a function, e.g. square loss) back to the vertices visited and mark the these vertices.
-Continue until all volume has been added back.

-*What happens if all vertices have been marked, but there is still volume left?*
+Then, based on the distance to the closest overlapping vertex, distribute this distance across the mesh according to the inverse square law.
+Every vertex is then discplaces along its normal by this distance.